 G. In some districts there is an opportunity to be a “local substitute.”
 Policies and procedures regarding this

 opportunity vary from district to district.
-If you are interested in pursuing a substitute license you need to contact the system where you hope to be assigned to student teach to determine whether that district allows local substituting.
-If so, you must complete their process to receive a certificate.
-Local substituting is generally limited to no more than three days during the student teaching experience and counts toward your total number of absences.
+If you are interested in pursuing a substitute license you need to contact the district where you hope to be assigned to student teach to determine whether that district allows local substituting.
+If so, you must complete their process, in addition to the Nebraska Department of Education’s requirements, to receive a local substitute certificate.

-H. If you are cited for an incident that could lead to a misdemeanor or felony conviction during your student teaching experience, you MUST report the incident immediately to the office of Field Experiences by email at fieldexperiences@unl.edu.
+H. If you are cited for an incident that could lead to a misdemeanor or felony conviction during your student teaching experience, you MUST report the incident immediately to the Director of Field Experiences.

-I. An electronic copy of the Student Teaching Handbook is available on the “Practicum and Student Teaching” page of the CEHS websiteST.
+I. An electronic copy of the Student Teaching Handbook is available on the Student Resources page of the CEHS website, under Student Teach in the US.
 You will be responsible for the contents of the handbook when you begin your student teaching assignment.

 Application for Student Teaching Directions